 I’m Nick Gadd, a writer from Melbourne.
 This is a blog about writing, writers, books, literary festivals, language, art and artists, and other things as they occur to me.

-In May 2015 I was the winner of the Nature Conservancy Australia Nature Writing Prize for an essay about place, ‘A Landscape of Stories’ (to be published in Australian Book Review in November 2015).
+In May 2015 I was the winner of the Nature Conservancy Australia Nature Writing Prize for an essay about place, ‘A Landscape of Stories’.
+In September 2015 I was shortlisted for the Writers’ Prize in the Melbourne Prize for Literature.

 In January 2015 my novella was shortlisted for a Viva La Novella Award by Seizure Press.